dirkdonkers/CSI/README.md

 # CSI

-Proof-of-concept (PoC) implementation of Consent Injection.
+Proof-of-concept implementation of Consent Injection.
 Used to demonstrate the posibility to automate injection of consent strings in a browser using Selenium Webdriver, to assess compliance with the Transparency & Consent Framework (TCF) version 2.2.

 Based on previous work by [C Lendering](https://github.com/CLendering/IAB-vendor-compliance).
-Thesis with research performed with this PoC will be made available later.

 # Installation